MuNuChapterHKN/Eta-Kappa-Notes/CONTRIBUTING.md

   You can freely create other subfolders for different image types (e.g. PNG); just try to maintain good organization.

-  If you use figures from external resources, make sure their licenses **allow redistribution under CC BY-NC-ND 4.0**.
-  Any required **attribution** must be included in the figure caption.

   See [below](#️-figures) for more help with inserting figures.

 When compiling the PDF, a `build/` folder will be automatically generated, and if you’ve used SVG files, also an `svg-inkscape/` folder.